strom87/middle/README.md

-# Middle - Go middleware
+# Middle - go middleware
-A simple middleware handler for your HTTP requests
+A middleware handler for golang that helps you make your HTTP requests simple and elegant

 ### Basic usage
 ```go